tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

   - Even if there seemingly isn’t a positive thing to be found in something that just happened – say, decease of a relative.
 Stoics don’t focus on such matters.
 On events that cannot be undone.
 They center their attention on their opinion.
   - “If your opinions cause you distress, change your opinions,” is mentioned a lot in the book.
   - If something bad occurs, find the positive side to tune your mind.
 That’s the only way you can keep going and keep your sanity.
+  - Pride goes before fall, thus 'If one wishes to shrink it / one must first expand it.'
+Likewise, you reap what you sow in life: 'If one wishes to seize it / one must first give it'.

 - **You Have Three Responsibilities In LIfe**
   - While we push hard to gain more friends and more followers online, we often forget to nurture the relationships that truly matter in life.
 And I’m not talking about our real friends and family members (though these too matter), I’m talking about the relationship we have with our body, the universe in general, and with other human beings as a whole.